Number 12 Looks Just Like You: Plot

-In a future society, all nineteen-year-olds go through a process known as "the Transformation", in which each person's body is changed to a physically attractive design chosen from a selection of numbered models.
+In a future society, all nineteen-year-olds go through a process known as the "Transformation", in which each person's body is changed to a physically attractive design chosen from a selection of numbered models.
 The process also slows deterioration due to age and confers immunity to disease, extending human lifespans, as well as making unspecified psychological corrections.
 Due to the overwhelming popularity of female model 12 and male model 17, all adults wear name badges to avoid confusion.

 Eighteen-year-old Marilyn Cuberle decides not to undergo the Transformation.
 Nobody else can understand Marilyn's decision, and her family and best friend are all confused by her displeasure with the conformity and shallowness of contemporary life.
 Her "radical" beliefs were fostered by her now-deceased father, who gave Marilyn banned books and came to regret his own Transformation years earlier, committing suicide upon the loss of his identity.
-Her mother takes her to see Dr. Rex, who initially thinks Marilyn wants to have the procedure early, but is shocked to find about Marilyn's refusal.
+Her mother takes her to see Dr. Rex, who initially thinks Marilyn wants to have the procedure early, but is shocked to learn about Marilyn's refusal.

 Dr. Rex sends her to Professor Sigmund Friend, who claims that the Transformation is justified as it has led to the end of war and hate in society, along with many health benefits, in addition to the change in appearance.
 When Marilyn protests that she still does not want the procedure, he has Marilyn confined to a hospital room against her will, ostensibly to psychologically examine her and cure her of her reason for refusing the procedure.
 Marilyn suspects that despite not being legally required, the Transformation is not optional, and is being maintained by the leaders of society to ensure conformity.
 Her best friend Valerie, who has already undergone the Transformation, shows no emotional reaction to Marilyn's protests, even when she is driven to tears.
 Marilyn realizes that no one who has undergone the Transformation remains capable of any empathy for or understanding of her.
 She tries to escape from the hospital, but ends up in the operating room to undergo the Transformation.

 Dr. Rex, who operated on Marilyn, comments that some people have problems with the idea of the Transformation but that "improvements" to the procedure now guarantee a positive result.
 Marilyn reappears, looking and thinking exactly like Valerie.
 "And the nicest part of all, Val", she gushes, "I look just like you!"